quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 ??x
 To implement targeted movement, three separate looping animation clips are authored—one moving forward, one strafing to the left, and one strafing to the right.
 These clips are arranged around a semicircle with angles: 0 degrees for forward, 90 degrees for left strafe, and -90 degrees for right strafe.

 Given the character's facing direction fixed at 0 degrees, the desired movement direction is found on the semicircle.
 The two adjacent directional clips are selected and blended together using LERP-based blending.
-The blend percentage \( b \) is determined by how close the angle of movement is to the angles of the two adjacent clips.
+The blend percentage $b$ is determined by how close the angle of movement is to the angles of the two adjacent clips.

 Here’s a simplified example: